 Attracting top talent to your company often means creating employment agreements that contain a severance package.
 Experienced, senior-level professionals expect it.
-But you may be asking yourself, “what should be included in a severance package?”
+But you may be asking yourself, “What should be included in a severance package?”

 A severance package is pay and benefits an employee is offered when they end their employment with a company.
 Sometimes customized severance packages are negotiated during the hiring process as part of an employment agreement, and other times they are across-the-board standardized packages created by a company for every departing employee.
 These agreements can differ from industry to industry, depending on the norms of your given field, but all good severance packages should have certain legal elements that enable you to hire outstanding talent while making sure your company is protected when employees leave.
 Severance agreements are binding contracts designed to settle or prevent any disputes between the two parties.

 Attorney Andrew Weisblatt has years of experience crafting customized business contracts that include both employment agreements and severance packages.
 Depending on your company’s goals, Mr. Weisblatt can draft an individual severance package or company-wide employment agreements.
-To learn more about how the Weisblatt Law Firm can help, call us at 713-666-1981.
-The initial consultation is free.

 If you’re wondering what is an appropriate severance package, the answer must take into account both the employee’s seniority level and years of employment, among other things.
 Items that can be included in a severance package are:

-1. Compensation
+Compensation

 This is the amount of salary or money that will be paid to a departing employee.
+It is usually paid in a lump sum to the employee immediately or soon after they agree to the severance deal.
+Compensation included in severance packages is considered taxable.

 This refers to whether medical coverage will be offered to an employee upon leaving and for how long.
 Most employers are required to facilitate COBRA gap medical coverage.

-Any accrued but unused sick, vacation and PTO time must be paid at the time of severance.
+Any accrued but unused sick, vacation, and PTO time must be paid at the time of severance.

 For employees who have earned stock options during their time of employment, a severance package can lay out guidelines for when and how these options can be exercised.
+For example, adjusting the exercise times for stock options can work to the benefit of a business or company, depending on the circumstances.

 If an employee is entitled to a performance bonus, a severance package should include this.